iloveyii/webstatus/README.md

   * Clone the repository `https://github.com/iloveyii/webstatus`.
   * Run composer the root directory `composer dump-autoload`.
-  * You need to install docker and docker-compose.
-To run  `docker-compose up -d`.
-After this you can access the site on http://0.0.0.0:8888/.
+  * You need to create a database and make changes in config/app.php accordingly.
+You  can import the required sql from sql/bad.sql.

 DEMO is here [DEMO](http://pct.softhem.se/).